Animals in Circuses: Ringside Seats for a Spectacle of Cruelty

 Trainers often go to extreme lengths to make animals perform stunts in the ring.
 They beat elephants with bullhooks and shock them with electric prods.
 They hit big cats with sticks and drag them around by heavy chains on their necks.
 They restrain bears with tight collars and muzzles and whack them with long poles.
 They kick chimpanzees and smack them with riding crops.

 Often, a barbaric regime of physical punishment begins when the animals are still babies.
-Baby elephants are forcibly removed from their mothers when they are 18 to 24 months old, breaking their spirits early in preparation for a lifetime of abuse.
+Baby elephants are forcibly removed from their mothers when they’re 18 to 24 months old so that their spirits can be broken early using a torture technique called phajaan, or “the crush”, in preparation for a lifetime of abuse.

 A Lifetime of Confinement

-Animals in circuses have often been taken from the wild and enslaved – solely for the purpose of “entertainment”.
-They are condemned to a sad and frustrating existence, living out their days in constant confinement, often in cramped and filthy cages.
+Animals in circuses have often been taken from their native habitats and enslaved or bred in captivity and put through cruel training – solely for the purpose of entertainment.
+They’re condemned to a sad and frustrating existence, living out their days in constant confinement, often in cramped and filthy cages.

-Elephants, for example, will walk long distances, swim, explore, play and enjoy complex social relationships in the wild.
-But in the circus, chained inside tents or confined to lonely concrete enclosures, they are denied everything that is natural and important to them.
+Elephants, for example, will walk long distances, swim, explore, play, and enjoy complex social relationships in nature.
+But in the circus, chained inside tents or confined to lonely concrete enclosures, they’re denied everything that’s natural and important to them.

-As the British Veterinary Association has said, “The welfare needs of non-domesticated, wild animals cannot be met within the environment of a travelling circus; especially in terms of accommodation and the ability to express normal behaviour”.
-In other words, animals forced to perform will always suffer – the only humane option is to keep them out of the circus altogether.
+As the British Veterinary Association has said, “[T]he welfare needs of non-domesticated, wild animals cannot be met within the environment of a travelling circus, especially in terms of accommodation and the ability to express normal behaviour.”
+In other words, animals forced to perform will always suffer – the only humane option is to keep them out of circuses altogether.

-Only visit animal-free circuses such as world-renowned Cirque du Soleil, where you can marvel at the antics of clowns and acrobats who have chosen to become entertainers – far more fun than watching sad animals forced to perform against their will.
+Wherever you are, don’t support cruel shows.
+Attend only animal-free circuses, such as the world-renowned Cirque du Soleil, where you can marvel at the antics of clowns and acrobats who have chosen to become entertainers – which is far more fun than watching sad animals forced to perform against their will.

-- Austria, Bolivia, Finland, Singapore and Sweden have all implemented bans or prohibitions on wild-animal acts in circuses.
+- England, Scotland, Ireland, Austria, Bolivia, Finland, Singapore, Sweden, and other countries have implemented bans or prohibitions on wild-animal acts in circuses.

-- In the UK, 94 per cent of respondents to a government consultation made clear they wanted to see wild animal circuses banned entirely.
+- In the UK, 94% of respondents to a government consultation made it clear they wanted wild-animal circuses to be banned entirely.
+Wales is in the process of legislating a ban.

 - Circuses are a danger to the public as well as animals.
-Since 1990, PETA US has documented 65 human deaths and more than 130 injuries attributable to captive elephant rampages.
+Since 1990, PETA US has documented 20 human deaths and more than 144 injuries attributable to captive-elephant rampages just in North America.